Fast degree-preserving rewiring of complex networks: Proposed Method: Fast Rewiring Algorithm

 \subsection{Naive simultaneous rewiring}

 We begin by introducing an additional parameter to the existing algorithm, $m$.
+We define the additional parameter $m$ as the number of edges to be rewired in a given iteration of the algorithm.
+To the authors' knowledge, we are the first to propose selecting more than two edges at once to rewire.
 Existing algorithms take a graph $G$, and a target assortativity $r_t$ as inputs.
-We define the additional parameter $m$ as the number of edges to be rewired in a given iteration of the algorithm.

-The logic of how we rewire is the same as what is done for the algorithm discussed in Section \ref{section:background}; however, the formulation is based on a different derivation.
-As shown in previous work~\cite{maccarron2023correlation}, the assortativity can be written as
+The logic of this rewiring strategy is the same as that of the original algorithm discussed in Section~\ref{section:background}; however, the formulation is based on a different derivation.
+As we have shown in previous work~\cite{maccarron2023correlation}, the assortativity can be written as

 where $A$ is the adjacency matrix and E$[\kappa]$ is the average degree at the end of an edge (not to be confused with the mean degree of the network).~It follows from Equation~(\ref{eqn:maccarronassortativity}) that if two nodes are such that one has a degree greater than the average degree at the end of an edge and the other has a degree less than the average degree at the end of an edge, this edge will contribute negatively to the assortativity.
 If both nodes have degree greater than or both have degree less than the average degree at the end of an edge, this edge will contribute positively to the assortativity.
 The change we make exploits this fact.